• Skip to primary navigation

 the bowl full of vegan wontons with red pepper flakes and sauce around it

 • Vegetable Broth - I love using vegetable broth as the base for many of my sauces.
 It's loaded with flavor, and it's low in calories.
-I like to use a low-sodium vegetable broth for this sauce, because it is on the saltier side.
+I like to use a low-sodium vegetable broth for this sauce because it is on the saltier side.

 • Sriracha - Another one of my favorite condiments.
 Be careful when choosing sriracha, because many of them are full of sugar and preservatives.
 I linked my favorite brand - It's full of vegetables, and doesn't have any added sweeteners.

 • Toasted Sesame Oil - I like to add a little toasted sesame oil to the sauce to bring out all the flavors.
-Again a little goes a long way, so make sure not to overdue it.
+Again a little goes a long way, so make sure not to overdo it.

 How To Make Tofu Wontons: